 Who We Are

 ProPharma Group is an industry-leading, single-source provider for regulatory compliance, pharmacovigilance, and medical information services across the full development lifecycle for pharmaceutical, biotechnology, and medical device companies.
+We help to ensure regulatory expectations are met, business goals are achieved, and patient health and safety is improved.

-We operate around the world with offices in the United States, Canada, Australia, Japan, Germany, Sweden, the Netherlands, and the United Kingdom, which allows us to offer our clients a fully integrated comprehensive suite of global support services.
+We operate around the world with offices in the United States, Canada, Australia, Japan, India, Germany, Sweden, the Netherlands, Ireland and the United Kingdom, which allows us to offer our clients a fully integrated comprehensive suite of global support services.

 The UK business, ProPharma Group MIS Limited, is the only company within the Group required to report on the gender pay gap.